 Dr. Charles "Pat" Davis, MD, PhD, is a board certified Emergency Medicine doctor who currently practices as a consultant and staff member for hospitals.
 He has a PhD in Microbiology (UT at Austin), and the MD (Univ.
 Texas Medical Branch, Galveston).
 He is a Clinical Professor (retired) in the Division of Emergency Medicine, UT Health Science Center at San Antonio, and has been the Chief of Emergency Medicine at UT Medical Branch and at UTHSCSA with over 250 publications.

 In this Article

-- What are the symptoms of shingles, and how is shingles diagnosed?
+- What are the signs and symptoms of shingles?

-- What is the treatment for shingles during pregnancy?
+- What is the treatment for shingles in pregnancy?